SingularitiesCR/aleph-docs/_docs/information-sets/survey-operations.md

 ## Contradicts

-Return if the observation is Flase within the knowledge in all of the Belief States in the Belief System
+Return if the observation is False within the knowledge in all of the Belief States in the Belief System.

 #### YAML
 ```yaml